mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

 ![Pika]({{ site.url }}/GayMePy/images/dmf.png "DMF"){:height="50%" width="50%" .center-image}
 {: refdef}

 So my first writing is going to be about something that brought me joy.
 No, seriously, it did really bring me joy!
-I'm not kidding.
-Because, as you may have guessed, I do love python programming language and nothing could bring me more joy then figuring out things from nowhere.
+I’m not kidding.
+Because, as you may have guessed, I do love python programming language and nothing could bring me more joy than figuring out things from nowhere.
 {: style="text-align: justify"}

-First, be advised that I'm not a professional programmer, neither a computer scientist, and most of the things I know now about dealing with computational things related to chemistry I learned by trial-and-error.
+First, be advised that I’m not a professional programmer, neither a computer scientist and most of the things I know now about dealing with computational things related to chemistry I learned by trial-and-error.
 Therefore, do not expect to find here the state of the art of anything.
-Now, without further ado let's dive in.
+Now, without further ado let’s dive in.
 {: style="text-align: justify"}

-Suppose you have computed the electronic density of your system $\rho(\tau)$ and exported it using a Gaussian cube file format - currently you can do it in almost any software out there as Quantum-ESPRESSO, Orca, GAMESS, VASP, Crystal, the list goes on.
+Suppose you have computed the electronic density of your system $\rho(\tau)$ and exported it using a Gaussian cube file format - currently, you can do it in almost any software out there as Quantum-ESPRESSO, Orca, GAMESS, VASP, Crystal, the list goes on.
 {: style="text-align: justify"}

 As you may have noticed, the density is a function of $\tau$, which represents three dimensions $x$, $y$, and $z$.
+{: style="text-align: justify"}

 Since the gaussian cube file format makes use of the bohr radius unit, a finite representation that encompasses all the electronic density must be sampled in that unit system.
 {: style="text-align: justify"}

 The quality of the sample will be given by the size of the grid that was used to write each voxel of the cube.
-A voxel can be understood as "a 3D pixel" - please, forgive me lords of CS and gods of CG (and some academics).
+A voxel can be understood as “a 3D pixel” - please, forgive me lords of CS and gods of CG (and some academics).
 {: style="text-align: justify"}

-All those informations are typically stored in the header of the cube files, which can be found as the example bellow:
+All those information are typically stored in the header of the cube files, which can be found as the example below:
 {: style="text-align: justify"}

 <div class="message" style='font-size=50%'>